-One mistake people often make in writing copy for their web sites is to force keywords into important places, at the detriment of the flow of the writing.
-Remember that if your copy brings in traffic but fails to contribute to the sales process, you still lose - all copy must contribute to the sales funnel in some way, regardless of whether or not it is optimized to get targeted web site traffic from the search engines.
+One mistake people often make in writing copy for their websites is to force keywords into important places, to the detriment of the flow of the writing.
+Remember that if your copy brings in traffic but fails to contribute to the sales process, you still lose – all copy must contribute to the sales funnel in some way, regardless of whether or not it is optimized to get targeted web site traffic from the search engines.

 As far as writing sales copy for a web site goes, many of the elements of offline selling still hold true, although several don’t apply so well online.
 As competition is often fierce online, it’s important that you are clear on the primary benefits of your product or service and the unique ways in which you stand out from competitors.

-Note the difference between benefits and features - features tell someone what your product does, benefits tell people how the product will change their lives.
-It's an important distinction.
+Note the difference between benefits and features – features tell someone what your product does, benefits tell people how the product will change their lives.
+It’s an important and emotive distinction.

-But you also have to remain aware that in copywriting for web sites there is the essential step of pre-selling search engine traffic by delivering value, then gently guiding that traffic towards the sales pitch and the close. make sure you know what function the copy in each part of your funnel should serve.
+But you also have to remain aware that in copywriting for websites there is the essential step of pre-selling search engine traffic by delivering value, then gently guiding that traffic towards the sales offer and the close.
+Make sure you know what function the copy in each part of your funnel should serve.